-Sha'ul had a similar experience after Samuel had anointed him king at Ramah (First Samuel 8:4) and from it came the proverbial saying: Is Sha'ul also among the prophets (First Samuel 10:9-13).
-These two events prove that a person can have a remarkable religious experience and yet have no change of heart.
+These two events, one in Chapter 10 and one in Chapter 19, prove that a person can have a remarkable religious experience and yet have no change of heart.
 In Sha'ul's case, both experiences were actually sent by Ha'Shem, but Sha'ul didn't profit from either one.
 Judas preached sermons and even performed miracles (Matthew 10:1-8), yet was not a believer.
-He ended up betraying the Lord and ended up committing suicide (see the commentary on The Life of Christ Lm - Judas Hangs Himself).
+He ended up betraying the Lord and taking his own life (see the commentary on The Life of Christ Lm - Judas Hangs Himself).
 Sha'ul, like Judas, had many opportunities to see God's hand at work, and yet he never had a life-changing experience.
+372

-Even though the people asked: Is Sha'ul also among the prophets (First Samuel 19:24b)? this question, however, can be asked in two very different tones of voice.
+Even though the people asked: Is Sha'ul also among the prophets? - this question, however, can be asked in two very different tones of voice.
 In the first instance the question can be asked with expectancy, suggesting this surprising king, then powerfully energized by the Ruach HaKodesh, would rule in obedience to YHVH.
 But all that is left in the end is an empty shell of hate, no longer a king.
-Sha'ul's career will be winding down for a while, but the narrator wants us to see that his rule is, in fact, finished.
+Sha'ul's career will be winding down for a while, but the narrator wants us to see that his rule is, in fact, finished.373

-While Sha'ul was occupied at the school of the prophets, David slipped away from Ramah and went to meet Y'honatan somewhere near Gibeah.
-David and Y'honatan would make one final attempt to reconcile with the king, and it would almost cost Y'honatan his life.
+While Sha'ul was occupied at the school of the prophets, David slipped away from Ramah and went to meet Jonathan somewhere near Gibeah.
+David and Jonathan would make one final attempt to reconcile with the king, and it would almost cost Jonathan his life.
 Sha'ul was double-minded and unstable in all his ways (James 1:8).
-He would try to rule Y'hudah and defeat the Philistines while also chasing David all over the landscape trying to kill him.
-The longer David eluded him, the more fanatical Sha'ul became until he finally ended his own life on the battlefield, lacking the help of the one man who could give him victory.
+He would try to rule Judah and defeat the Philistines while also chasing David all over the landscape trying to kill him.
+The longer David eluded him, the more fanatical Sha'ul became until he finally ended his own life on the battlefield (see Dk - Sha'ul Take His Own Life), rejecting the help of the One who could have given him victory.